US opens formal probe into Tesla Autopilot system - NewsBreak

 The investigation covers Tesla's entire current model lineup, the Models Y, X, S and 3 from the 2014 through 2021 model years.

-The National Transportation Safety Board, which also has investigated some of the Tesla crashes dating to 2016, has recommended that NHTSA and Tesla limit Autopilot’s use to areas where it can safely operate.
+The National Transportation Safety Board, which also has investigated some of the Tesla crashes, has recommended that NHTSA and Tesla limit Autopilot’s use to areas where it can safely operate.
 The NTSB also recommended that NHTSA require Tesla to have a better system to make sure drivers are paying attention.
 NHTSA has not taken action on any of the recommendations.
-The NTSB has no enforcement powers and can only make recommendations to other federal agencies.
+The NTSB has no enforcement powers and can only make recommendations to other federal agencies such as NHTSA.

-“Today’s action by NHTSA is a positive step forward for safety,” NTSB Chair Jennifer L. Homendy said in a statement Monday.
-“As we navigate the emerging world of advanced driving assistance systems, it’s important that NHTSA has insight into what these vehicles can, and cannot, do.”

-Last year the NTSB blamed Tesla, drivers and lax regulation by NHTSA for two collisions in which Teslas crashed beneath crossing tractor-trailers.
-The NTSB took the unusual step of accusing NHTSA of contributing to the crash for failing to make sure automakers put safeguards in place to limit use of electronic driving systems.

 Autopilot has frequently been misused by Tesla drivers, who have been caught driving drunk or even riding in the back seat while a car rolled down a California highway.

 Tesla and other manufacturers warn that drivers using the systems must be ready to intervene at all times.
-In addition to crossing semis, Teslas using Autopilot have crashed into stopped emergency vehicles and a roadway barrier.
+Teslas using the system have crashed into semis crossing in front of them, stopped emergency vehicles and a roadway barrier.

-The probe by NHTSA is long overdue, said Raj Rajkumar, an electrical and computer engineering professor at Carnegie Mellon University who studies automated vehicles.

-Tesla's failure to effectively monitor drivers to make sure they're paying attention should be the top priority in the probe, Rajkumar said.
-Teslas detect pressure on the steering wheel to make sure drivers are engaged, but drivers often fool the system.
+A message was left early Monday seeking comment from Tesla, which has disbanded its media relations office.

 “The investigation will assess the technologies and methods used to monitor, assist and enforce the driver's engagement with the dynamic driving task during Autopilot operation,” NHTSA said in its investigation documents.